Undergraduate Course: The Roman World 1B: The Roman Empire (CLGE08004)

 On completion of this course, the student will be able to:

-- demonstrate, by way of coursework, that they can assess, analyse and criticise the various forms of ancient materials;
+- demonstrate, by way of coursework and examination as required, that they can assess, analyse and criticise the various forms of ancient materials;

-- demonstrate, by way of coursework, that they can compare and evaluate different approaches to and explanations of the ancient materials in the secondary sources and make critical choices between them;
+- demonstrate, by way of coursework and examination as required, that they can compare and evaluate different approaches to and explanations of the ancient materials in the secondary sources and make critical choices between them;

-- demonstrate, by way of coursework, that they can express their ideas and arguments clearly (in both oral and written form);
+- demonstrate, by way of coursework and examination as required, that they can express their ideas and arguments clearly (in both oral and written form);

-- demonstrate, by way of coursework, that they can compare data from different sources and draw conclusions from them;
+- demonstrate, by way of coursework and examination as required, that they can compare data from different sources and draw conclusions from them;

-- demonstrate, by way of coursework, that they can organise their own learning, manage their workload and work to a timetable.
+- demonstrate, by way of coursework and examination as required, that they can organise their own learning, manage their workload and work to a timetable.

 | Alston, R. (1998) Aspects of Roman History, AD 14-117.
 London|

 Boatwright, M.T., Gargola, D.J., Lenski, N., and Talbert, R.J.A.
 (2012) The Romans: From Village to Empire: A History of Rome from Earliest Times to the End of the Western Empire, ed.
 2, New York and Oxford

 Coulston, J. and Dodge, H., eds (2000) Ancient Rome: the Archaeology of the Eternal City.
 Oxford

 Harrison, S.J.
 (2005) A Companion to Latin Literature, Malden, MA, and Oxford

 Kraus, C.S. and A.J.
 Woodman (1997) Latin Historians.
 Oxford